gobbez/ChessBot_Zoe/README.md

 Bot can follow certain lines of your choose (if you program them) in order to use Stockfish only later in the game.
 This can sharp its playing speed (even if Stockfish can answer in less than 1 second too).

-Please note that most of the "waiting time" is due to avoid too many Lichess API calls (for now it's 30/40 seconds between moves)
+Please note that most of the "waiting time" is due to avoid too many Lichess API calls (for now it's 10/20 seconds between moves)

 ### Play any time

-Bot can play every time, but for now only blitz or longer are accepted.
+Bot can play every time, but for now only rapid or longer are accepted.

 ### Ollama Model to Chat, Interact and Teach Users (work in progress!)